 Before the embryos are brought to the physician for transfer, the mucous from the cervix is removed by the physician in order to prevent it from blocking the opening to the catheter.
 This greatly increases the chances for a successful delivery of the embryos to the uterine cavity.

 The embryo transfer catheter is another very important element in the process of producing a viable pregnancy from the IVF process.
 The catheter used is a two part instrument which allows the physician to first establish the correct direction and position where the embryos should be placed with an external sleeve.
 The internal, soft catheter holds the embryos that have been loaded by the embryologist and carried to the physician for transfer.
 This internal catheter is placed into the sleeve and directed into place either by ultrasound monitoring or by the previously measured directions as to the length and shape of the uterine cavity.

 All of the elements discussed here are very important to a successful outcome for the patient and each of them has been considered after much research.
-The experienced embryologist staff has brought together successful approaches to IVF from a number of the best programs in the world.
+Our experienced Austin IVF embryologist staff has brought together successful approaches to IVF from a number of the best programs in the world.
 We believe that this culture system gives the patient the best possible opportunity to realize their goal of delivering a healthy baby.